Chart Color Schemes

 Geelong displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Geelong, as per the latest Census evaluation, 52.1% of dwellings were houses while 47.9% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is in contrast to Non-Metro Vic., which had 84.6% houses and 15.4% other dwellings.
-Home ownership in Geelong stood at 34.4%, with mortgaged dwellings at 20.7% and rented ones at 44.9%.
-The median monthly mortgage repayment was $2,000, higher than Non-Metro Vic.'s average of $1,712.
-The median weekly rent in Geelong was $370, compared to Non-Metro Vic.'s $335.
+In Geelong, as per the latest Census evaluation, 52.1% of dwellings were houses while 47.9% comprised semi-detached homes, apartments, and other types.
+In comparison, Non-Metro Vic. had 84.6% houses and 15.4% other dwellings.
+Home ownership in Geelong was 34.4%, with mortgaged dwellings at 20.7% and rented ones at 44.9%.
+The median monthly mortgage repayment in the area was $2,000, higher than Non-Metro Vic.'s average of $1,712.
+The median weekly rent figure in Geelong was $370, compared to Non-Metro Vic.'s $335.
 Nationally, Geelong's mortgage repayments were higher at $2,000 versus Australia's average of $1,863, while rents were lower at $370 compared to the national figure of $375.

 Frequently Asked Questions - Housing